Top College Admissions Consultants

 How Much Does Deans of Admissions Cost?

 Deans of Admissions does not publish program pricing publicly.
 Consistent with the firm's broader discretion policy, fees are communicated directly with prospective families following the initial consultation.
-The firm offers an initial consultation for $1,000, conducted by a senior admissions advisor, which includes a comprehensive review of the student's academic record, goals, and long-term positioning strategy.
-The firm is widely understood to be among the most premium-priced college admissions consulting firms available, consistent with the seniority of its advisors and the governance-level depth of its engagement model.
+The firm offers an initial consultation for $1,000, conducted by an advisor on their staff, which includes a comprehensive review of the student's academic record, goals, and long-term positioning strategy.
+The firm is widely understood to be among the most premium-priced college admissions consulting firms available, consistent with the seniority of its advisors and the depth of its engagement model.

 Who Is Deans of Admissions Best Suited For?

-Deans of Admissions is best suited for high-achieving students from prominent, high-net-worth families who are seeking elite-level admissions guidance from advisors with direct decision-making experience at the world's most selective universities.
-The firm's governance-oriented model is structured around long-term engagement, with advisors building strategy around each family's broader goals and priorities rather than applying a one-size-fits-all approach.
-Rather than offering a published curriculum or outcome data, Deans of Admissions is designed for families who place a premium on discretion, individualized access, and the kind of insider institutional knowledge that can only come from the former architects of the admissions systems at Harvard, Columbia, Yale, Princeton, and Stanford.
-The firm offers a unique combination of credentials, exclusivity, and governance-level depth.
+Deans of Admissions is best suited for ambitious students from well-resourced families who are seeking insight-rich admissions guidance from advisors with direct decision-making experience at the world's most selective universities.
+The firm's governance-oriented model is structured around long-term engagement, with advisors building strategy around each family's goals and each student’s specific context.
+Deans of Admissions serves families who place a premium on discretion, individualized access, and the kind of insider institutional knowledge that can only come from the former architects of the admissions systems at Harvard, Columbia, Yale, Princeton, and Stanford.

 What Are the Qualifications of Deans of Admissions’ Consultants?

-Every Deans of Admissions advisor is a former senior admissions leader who held direct decision-making authority at a highly selective university, not a former application reader, counselor, or junior officer, but a former Dean, Director, or Associate Dean who shaped institutional admissions policy.
+Every Deans of Admissions advisor is a former senior admissions leader who held direct decision-making authority at a highly selective university; not a former application reader, counselor, or junior officer, but a former senior leader who shaped institutional admissions policy.
 The team includes former senior admissions leaders from Harvard, Oxford, Cambridge, Princeton, Columbia, the University of Pennsylvania, Yale, Brown, Dartmouth, Cornell, MIT, Stanford, and the Juilliard School.
-In their prior institutional roles, these advisors created and administered the admissions frameworks those universities still use today.
-Deans of Admissions is the only college admissions consulting firm founded by a former Dean of Admissions at an Ivy League university, and describes itself as the employer of first choice for former senior admissions professionals from highly selective institutions.
+In their prior institutional roles, these advisors created the admissions frameworks those universities still use today.
+Deans of Admissions is the only college admissions consulting firm founded by a former Dean of Admissions at an Ivy League university, and has described itself as the employer of first choice for former senior admissions professionals from highly selective institutions.
 This credential standard is categorically different from firms that include former admissions officers as one component of a broader team.

 Which Types of Colleges Does Deans of Admissions Specialize In?

-Deans of Admissions specializes in placements at the most selective universities in the United States and United Kingdom, with a particular focus on Ivy League institutions and their equivalents.
-The firm's advisors previously held senior roles at some of the world's most prestigious universities and their institutional knowledge is concentrated at that tier.
+Deans of Admissions specializes in placements at universities in the United States and United Kingdom.
+The firm's advisors previously held senior roles at some of the world’s most prestigious universities and their institutional knowledge makes the firm the definitive industry leader.
 Deans of Admissions also has experience guiding students through specialized and conservatory admissions, including the Juilliard School.
-The firm is best suited for students with a target list centered on highly selective domestic and UK institutions, and whose families want advisors who built the admissions systems those schools still operate today.
+The firm is best suited for students with a target list centered on highly selective US and UK institutions, or who want a focused developmental experience through advising, and whose families want advisors who built the admissions systems those schools still use today.

 What Are the Pros and Cons of Deans of Admissions?

-Deans of Admissions is the highest-credential option in this ranking, and for families targeting the most selective universities in the world.
-It offers a level of advisor authority that no other firm can match.
-Its limited capacity, governance-level engagement model, and strict discretion policy reflect a positioning that is deliberately narrow and designed for a specific type of family.
+Deans of Admissions is the highest-credential option in this ranking, and for families targeting support from the former leaders of the most selective universities in the world.
+It offers a level of advisor authority that no other firm presently matches.
+Its limited capacity, high touch engagement model, and strict discretion policy reflect a positioning that is deliberately narrow and designed for a specific type of family.
 The main limitations are premium pricing, limited availability, and the absence of published outcome data for families who require documented results before committing.

 Deans of Admissions Pros